 Your percentages should not add up to more than 100!
 Please check your nutritional info again.

 Don’t forget that feeding your pet the right amount is just as important as feeding them a high quality food.
-To estimate the calorie content of your pet’s food - and to determine an appropriate daily portion size - be sure to check out our calorie calculator for cats and dogs.
+To determine an appropriate daily portion size based on the calorie content of your pet’s food, be sure to check out our calorie calculator for dogs and calorie calculator for cats.